Animecointeam/Animecoin/README.md

 Solution: -DBOOST_NO_CXX11_SCOPED_ENUMS.
 - Undeclared nullptr.
 Happens to antique gcc releases.
 Solution: -std=gnu++11 or -std=c++11.
 Default since gcc 5.1.
+- Qt frontend demands -fPIC.
+Happens to distributions built with -reduce-relocations.
+Solution: the easiest one is probably passing -fPIC to CXXFLAGS and ./configure --disable-hardening (since hardening does -fPIE).
+Fixed in 0.10 trunk.

 Other release notes
 ---------------------